-Nonetheless, the price of credit risk, as identified by residential mortgage backed securitization (RMBS) data, did not commensurately increase.
-As seen in Figures 1a and 1b, using loan-level data from a major American bank's issuance of RMBS, the risk mark-up did not increase over the years 2001 through 2006, and coefficients of LTV ratios and FICO scores either remained relatively constant or decreased, respectively (Levitin, Lin and Wachter 2017).
+The price of credit risk, as identified by residential mortgage backed securitization (RMBS) data, did not increase with the explosion of credit.
+As seen in Figures 1a and 1b, using loan-level data from a major American bank's issuance of RMBS, the risk mark-up did not rise over the years 2001 through 2006, and coefficients of LTV ratios and FICO scores remained relatively constant and decreased, respectively (Levitin, Lin and Wachter 2017).

-The easing of credit constraints and the underpricing of credit risk on mortgage loans both led to higher housing prices (Pavlov and Wachter 2011), reinforced by backward looking expectations, and, in a positive feedback loop, to spiraling credit.
-By the beginning of 2006, as the demand of previously constrained borrowers became satisfied, the pace of increases in demand slowed and prices leveled out; then in April of 2006, as interest rates rose, prices began to fall (Figure 2).
-In 2007, with prices flattening in some markets and declining in others, the capitalization of expectations of future price rises into current prices could not hold, price declines accelerated and financial firms providing nontraditional mortgages (NTMs) faltered, and defaults began to rise.13 The Panic of 2007 began in July with rating agencies announcing that they could not provide ratings for RMBS securities and with the failure of PNB Paribas, which along with other European banks, had invested heavily in US RMBS.
+The easing of credit constraints and the underpricing of credit risk on mortgage loans both led to higher housing prices (Pavlov and Wachter 2011), reinforced by backward looking expectations, and, in a positive feedback loop, to further increases in credit supply.
+By the beginning of 2006, as the demand of previously constrained borrowers became satisfied, the pace of increases in demand slowed and prices leveled out; in April 2006, as interest rates rose, prices began to fall (Figure 2).
+In 2007, with prices flattening in some markets and declining in others, the capitalization of expected future house price gains into current prices could not hold; price declines accelerated and financial firms providing nontraditional mortgages (NTMs) faltered, as investors and rating agencies questioned their viability.12 The Panic of 2007 began in July with rating agencies announcing that they no longer could provide ratings for RMBS securities, and, with the failure of PNB Paribas, which along with other European banks, had invested heavily in US RMBS.

-By 2008, the implosion of nontraditional mortgage firms, shut out of capital markets, prevented risky buyers from borrowing, leading to further housing price declines, construction halts, and financial distress.
+By 2008, the implosion of mortgage firms, shut out of capital markets, prevented risky buyers from borrowing, leading to defaults, further housing price declines, construction halts, and further financial distress among lenders.
 The 2008-2009 economic downturn resulted in additional unemployment and a massive rise in foreclosures as unemployed borrowers could not pay back or, given price declines, refinance their mortgages.
 With foreclosures and increased supply on the market, prices fell further and more financial firms failed.
-A self- reinforcing downward spiral was now in place.14
+A self- reinforcing downward spiral was in place.

-The yields on RMBS, along with the underlying too low mortgage yields as shown in Figure 3, had not identified the growing risk.
-Why was this?
-Private label securitizations (PLS) were complex and shrouded relevant market information.
-"Investor tapes" (according to US Court of Appeals for the 2nd District 2017) included invalid data.
-Data for debt to income (DTI) ratios were not verifiable and combined loan to value (CLTV) ratios not available (Levitin and Wachter 2012, 2015).
+The yields on RMBS, along with the underlying mortgage yields, as shown in Figure 3, had not identified the growing risk.
+"Investor tapes" (according to US Court of Appeals for the 2nd District 2017) included invalid and unverifiable data: Debt to income (DTI) ratios were not verified and combined loan to value (CLTV) ratios not available (Levitin and Wachter 2012, 2015).
 The lack of data on loan terms, the multiplicity of instruments and complexity of loan underwriting terms made it difficult to track the aggregate credit risk related to loan terms and borrower characteristics.

 Moreover, PLS traded infrequently and over the counter and were marked to "model" rather than to market; and given the lack of standardization, no widely reported measure of risk premiums existed (Davidson et al. 2014).
-The structural complexity of the private-label mortgage securitization system - which included not only mortgages securitized as MBS, but also MBS securitized as collateralized debt obligations (CDOs), CDOs securitized as CDO2 and the significant inclusion of credit default swaps (CDS) into CDO contracts made monitoring counterparty risk difficult (Cordell, Huang and Williams, 2012).
-Packaging of risky BBB tranches of RMBS into supposedly AAA rated CDOs led to more risky credit rated as AAA. held in asset backed securities (DiNardo et al. 2009).
-This shrouding of the risk of securitized mortgages, the aggregate mortgage book of business and the derivatives based on these, enabled market participants to ignore growing risk, as long as housing prices continued to rise.
+The structural complexity of the private-label mortgage securitization system - which included not only mortgages securitized as MBS, but also MBS securitized as collateralized debt obligations (CDOs), CDOs securitized as CDO2 and the inclusion of credit default swaps (CDS) into CDO contracts made monitoring counterparty risk difficult (Cordell, Huang and Williams, 2012).
+Packaging of risky BBB tranches of RMBS into CDOs led to more risky credit, rated as AAA, and held in asset-backed securities (DiNardo et al. 2009).
+The lack of transparency on credit expansion enabled market participants to ignore growing risk, as long as housing prices continued to rise.
 For naïve investors, the supply of private label RMBS and CDOs satisfied a global demand for highly rated and apparently safe U.S. dollar denominated debt (Pavlov et al. 2011).